livitup/docker-k8s-lab/docs/source/docker/docker-compose.rst

   br-6ddb07377c35		8000.02421dac7490	no		veth156c0a9
   							vethaba6401

-Through ``docker network inspect``, we can know which container connnect with the bridge.
+Through ``docker network inspect``, we can know which container connnects with the bridge.

-There are two containers connect with docker network ``examplevotingapp_front-tier``.
+There are two containers connected to the docker network ``examplevotingapp_front-tier``.

 .. code-block:: bash

-  ubuntu@docker-node1:~/example-voting-app$ sudo docker network inspect examplevotingapp_front-tier
+  $ docker network inspect examplevotingapp_front-tier
   [
       {
           "Name": "examplevotingapp_front-tier",